 This post may contain affiliate links.
 Please read my disclosure.

-This Dutch Oven Roasted Chicken is tender and juicy with garlic, fresh herbs and butter.
+This Dutch oven whole roast chicken is tender and juicy with garlic, fresh herbs and butter.
 The skin gets perfectly golden brown and crispy, and with mini potatoes cooked along with it, this recipe is an easy one pot meal!

 Chicken dinners are always a family favorite!
-Cooking whole chickens is a great way to feed a crowd and they’re perfect for special occasions or everyday meals.
+Cooking chicken in a Dutch oven is a great way to feed a crowd and they’re perfect for special occasions or everyday meals.
+This is hands down the best Dutch oven roast chicken recipe ever!!

-Now we have this Dutch oven chicken to add to the dinner rotation!
+Now we have this cast iron Dutch oven roasted chicken to add to the dinner rotation!
 I love using my Dutch oven as it retains heat so it evenly cooks a whole chicken on all sides.

-While this recipe is a complete meal, we’ve also been enjoying it with a side of sous vide green beans and sometimes this air fryer broccoli!
+While this flavorful chicken recipe is a complete meal, we’ve also been enjoying it with a side of sous vide green beans and sometimes this air fryer broccoli too!

-- It’s a one pan meal that’s also perfect for meal prep!
+- This Dutch oven whole chicken is a one-pot meal that’s also perfect for meal prep!
 Cooking the potatoes and chicken together makes it an easy roast for Sunday dinner and leftover chicken can be shredded for salads or sandwiches during the week!

-- Using a Dutch oven means the chicken turns out incredibly moist, tender and juicy, but the skin still gets unbelievably crispy!
+- Using a Dutch oven means the chicken turns out incredibly moist, tender and juicy, but the skin still gets unbelievably crispy all in one pot.

-- Placing butter underneath the chicken skin and rubbing bacon fat on top ensures the skin gets extra golden brown and crispy.
+- Placing butter underneath the chicken skin and rubbing bacon fat on top ensures you get crispy skin.

 - Adding some chopped pancetta adds savory flavor, but the crispy bits of pork belly also add amazing texture!